luCastro/fc_consult_application/README.md

-# MVP - Web Applicatio for Fc Consult
+# MVP - Web Application for Fc Consult

 This MVP is the first step to create a web application for integrate management systems consultancy.
 Built to momitor and create higher quality standardizedocumentations and reports